 Luttwak is a particularly ruthless and amoral exponent of American realpolitik, who once approved the genocidal counterinsurgency campaigns waged by the Guatemalan military in the 70s and 80s.
 As the title suggests, his preferred outcome in Syria is a ‘prolonged stalemate’, in which the Assad regime and its opponents fight each other endlessly without either side gaining victory.
 In this way, Luttwak argues:

-Neat huh?
-And how can the US achieve this ‘indefinite draw’?
-According to our imperial grand strategist, ‘ the only possible method for achieving this is to arm the rebels when it seems that Mr. Assad’s forces are ascendant and to stop supplying the rebels if they actually seem to be winning.’
+How can the US achieve this ‘indefinite draw’?
+According to Luttwak, ‘ the only possible method for achieving this is to arm the rebels when it seems that Mr. Assad’s forces are ascendant and to stop supplying the rebels if they actually seem to be winning.’

-Of course Luttwak notes that this is a ‘tragic’ choice, from the point of Syria, but then, he argues, things are bad enough there already so what will it matter if the war goes on and on?
+Of course Luttwak notes in passing that this is a ‘tragic’ choice insofar as Syria is concerned, but he also argues that things are bad enough there already so what will it matter if the war goes on and on?

-Those who approved this strategy were not concerned with how many Iraqis or Iranians died in order to achieve this outcome, and it may well be that what is about to happen in Syria will follow the direction that Luttwak has outlined.
+Those who approved this strategy were not concerned with how many Iraqis or Iranians died, and it may well be that what is about to happen in Syria will follow the direction that Luttwak has outlined.